 "Carrier for-hire" means that a person or company provides transportation of passengers, regulated property, or household goods for compensation.
 For-hire carriers transporting passengers or goods between states require a Department of Transportation (DOT) number and a Motor Carrier (MC) number.
 Some commercial carriers moving hazardous materials within a given state must also obtain a DOT number.

-Many interstate carriers are third-party logistics companies, with drivers who handle transportation of goods to business customers selling products to retail consumers.
+Many interstate carriers are third-party logistics companies with drivers who handle the transportation of goods to business customers selling products to retail consumers.
 For-hire services differ from in-house in that they serve a wide range of customers and decide whom they work with.
 In-house or private carriers are run by manufacturing and other companies and serve only their own companies' needs.

 The for-hire industry has evolved in recent years, and providers can be large, interstate organizations; small local businesses such as taxi services; single-driver initiatives, like private limousines; or services such as Uber or Lyft.
 Not all of these for-hire providers require a DOT number but, when operating in a small geographic radius, may require permits from a local public utility commission or similar entity.

 Starting Your Own For-Hire Business

 Because the marketplace is continually growing with new products, trucking interstate cargo remains a strong industry.
 Additionally, the demand for local for-hire passenger drivers and services is very strong.
-While there is plenty of opportunities, there is also a great deal of competition, and learning all you can about the type of for-hire business you intend to run is an essential aspect of creating a successful business.
+While there are plenty of opportunities, there is also a great deal of competition, and learning all you can about the type of for-hire business you intend to run is an essential aspect of creating a successful business.

 The simplest form of for-hire business requires only that you own your own vehicle and drive it yourself.
 Those choosing this business model also manage all aspects of the business themselves, from vehicle maintenance and getting new customers to bookkeeping.